unclebob/PDP8EmulatorIpad/Readme.md

 It would be a good idea to save a core image of the rim loader, the bin loader, the assembler, the editor, and FOCAL.

 ### The Included Paper Tapes
+These tapes have grey icons in the shelf.
+They are permanent and the names cannot be changed by tapping on the self.

  * `binloaderRim` This is the Bin Loader that can be read in by the RIM loader.
  * `editBin` This is the text editor, in Bin loader format.